Tobi-KL/SOC_Profile_Generation/README.md

 As predicted by reseachers, households will electrify most of their energy consumption such as heating and mobility.
 This tool can be used to model the increased mobility power demand which can be useful for further research on this topic and help to forecast power demand for suppliers.
 Different sociodemographic groups can be analysed which allows to model mobility behaviour for specific groups or comparisons between groups.\
-An exemplary application using synthetic data may be found here:
+Using synthetic data exemplary applications can be made.
+[1]

-*Kleinebrahm, Max; Torriti, Jacopo; McKenna, Russell; Ardone, Armin; Fichtner, Wolf;\
-Using neural networks to model long-term dependencies in occupancy behavior;\
-2021*

 # Installation